 Refiling your immigration case

-Maybe your immigration case had an unsuccessful outcome because your lawyer was ineffective.
+Maybe your immigration case was denied and had an unsuccessful outcome because your lawyer was ineffective.
 Perhaps you tried to apply for immigration benefits on your own, without the help of an immigration lawyer.
 If so, sometimes the best course of action is simply to refile your immigration case.
-Refiling a better prepared immigration case could be the solution if your case was poorly prepared the first time.
+Refiling a better-prepared immigration case could be the solution if your case was poorly prepared the first time.

 Appealing your immigration case to the Administrative Appeals Office (AAO)